stefaniuk/link-capture-browser-extension/docs/adr/ADR-004_Oversized_HTML_Payload_Handling.md

 - The implementation must measure HTML size deterministically before submission.
 - The schema, mocks, and tests must include oversized-payload behaviour.
-- The backend and extension teams must agree the maximum payload-size threshold separately.
+- The backend and extension teams must keep the documented `1 MiB` threshold aligned across schema, mocks, and tests.
 - Compression can still be evaluated as an optimisation, but not as a substitute for contract decisions.
 - If the product later needs text extraction or reader-mode capture, that should be introduced as a new explicit contract shape or field, not as hidden fallback behaviour.